Commands (commands

 The recommended commands will only come from the Command

 instances you pass to the function.
-So you could defer the checks into multiple, separate filters.
+This means you can separate the checks into multiple, separate filters.

 const myCommands = new CommandGroup();